-Health Professions Student Loan: Credit will be applied to your student account provided that the promissory loan note(s) and supporting documents have been properly signed and returned to Student Financial Services.
-We are required to credit half of your award to your Fall 2016 student account and the other half toward your Spring 2019 student account.
+McKean Loan: Credit will be applied to your student account provided that the enclosed promissory loan note(s) and supporting documents have been properly signed and returned to Student Registration & Financial Services.
+We are required to credit half of your award to your Fall 2018 student account and the other half to your Spring 2019 student account.

-Federal Direct Loans, Federal Direct Grad PLUS Loans, and Alternative Loans: Most loans are disbursed to your student account via electronic funds transfer (EFT).
-Depending on your choice of lender or loan product you may be required to endorse a student loan check to accept loan funds.
+Federal Direct Loans, Direct Grad PLUS Loans, and Alternative Loans: Most loans are disbursed to your student account via electronic funds transfer (EFT).
+Depending on your choice of lender or loan product, you may be required to endorse a student loan check to accept loan funds.